Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 Notice how css/ and js/ are folders that are included in the code that's pushed to the github repository.
 These folders are included solely to make testing javascripts functions and css styles easier.
-If anything in these folders is changed and pushed to the github repository and then pushed to heroku, then the live site WILL NOT include these changes because heroku is grabbing information from the AWS s3 bucket, and not from the folders that have been pushed.
+If anything in these folders is changed and pushed to the github repository and then pushed to Heroku, then the live site WILL NOT include these changes because Heroku is grabbing information from the AWS s3 bucket, and not from the folders that have been pushed.
 To be consistent in making changes to the css styles and javascript functions, it must be tested locally first (again, how to test will be shown below), and then the developer must include these changes additionally to the s3 bucket.
 This must be done to make changes to the